RogerDodger/EznGuide/Notes.md

 Misc notes
 ----------

+Section on prepositions will probably be moved/superseded by the grammar section.

 ### 020-punctuation.tt

 * Lines 117–123 - It's impossible to demonstrate the appeared wrapping in this example because of the fluid layout